Architecture of Toronto: Rise of the suburbs

-Apartments and condos
+Apartments and high-rise condominium

 The postwar years also saw the rise of apartment-style housing.
 In the 1960s and 1970s, this kind of housing was mostly focused on low to middle income residents.
 Beginning in the 1950s, the city bulldozed older lower-income neighbourhoods, replacing them with housing projects, ultimately destroying large sections of Victorian housing.
 The earliest and most notorious example of such projects was Regent Park.
 It replaced a large portion of Cabbagetown with a series of low-rise and high-rise buildings that quickly became crime-ridden and even more depressed than the neighbourhood it replaced.
 In later years, similar projects such as Moss Park and Alexandra Park were less disastrous, but also far from successful.
 Canada's densest community, St. James Town, was built in this era as a high-rise community of private and public housing in separate towers, also replacing a Victorian neighbourhood.
 These patterns changed dramatically beginning in the 1970s and gentrification began transforming once poor neighbourhoods, such as Cabbagetown, into some of the city's most popular and expensive real estate.

 Outside of the core, even new neighbourhoods experienced significant high-rise apartment building construction, as builders embraced the "towers in the park" design, invented by Le Corbusier.
 The towers were built further from the sidewalk, leaving room on the property around the edifice for parking, lawns, trees, and other landscaping.
 They are typically simple, brick-clad high-rise buildings with rectangular footprints and little ornamentation other than repeating series of balconies for each apartment.
 However, some apartment buildings from this era utilize less conventional designs in the "tower in the park" format, such as the Prince Arthur Towers, Jane-Exbury Towers and 44 Walmer Road designed by Uno Prii.